MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/appserver/index.md

                                 <br/>
                                 You can configure the truststore by using IBM® utilities such as Keytool or iKeyman.
                                 <ul>
-                                    <li>For more information about Keytool, see <a href="http://www-01.ibm.com/support/knowledgecenter/?lang=en#!/SSYKE2_6.0.0/com.ibm.java.security.component.60.doc/security-component/keytoolDocs/keytool_overview.html">Keytool</a> in the IBM SDK, Java™ Technology Edition.</li>
+                                    <li>For more information about Keytool, see <a href="http://www-01.ibm.com/support/knowledgecenter/?lang=en#!/SSYKE2_6.0.0/com.ibm.java.security.component.60.doc/security-component/keytoolDocs/keytool_overview.html">Keytool</a> in the IBM SDK, Java Technology Edition.</li>
                                     <li>For more information about iKeyman, see <a href="http://www-01.ibm.com/support/knowledgecenter/?lang=en#!/SSYKE2_6.0.0/com.ibm.java.security.component.60.doc/security-component/ikeyman_tool.html">iKeyman</a> in the IBM SDK, Java Technology Edition.</li>
                                 </ul>
                                 The locations of keystore and truststore are defined in the <b>server.xml</b> file.
 See the <b>keyStoreRef</b> and <b>trustStoreRef</b> attributes in <a href="http://www.ibm.com/support/knowledgecenter/SSD28V_8.5.5/com.ibm.websphere.wlp.core.doc/ae/rwlp_ssl.html?lang=en&view=kc">SSL configuration attributes</a>.
 By default, the keystore of Liberty profile is at <b>${server.config.dir}/resources/security/key.jks</b>.
 If the truststore reference is missing or not defined in the <b>server.xml</b> file, the keystore that is specified by keyStoreRef is used.
 The server uses the default keystore and the file is created the first time that the server runs.
 In that case, a default certificate is created with a validity period of 365 days.
 For production, you might consider using your own certificate (including the intermediate ones, if needed) or changing the expiration date of the generated certificate.